 Gloria Yuan Tian

-University of New South Wales, Australian School of Business, School of Banking and Finance; Financial Research Network (FIRN)
+University of New South Wales; Financial Research Network (FIRN)

 La Trobe University - La Trobe Business School; Financial Research Network (FIRN)

 This paper has two main objectives.
 First, we provide a simple, theoretical analysis of how managerial power affects CEO compensation and firm performance.
 Our theoretical model follows the rent extraction view of CEO compensation put forward by the managerial power theory.
 To focus on the main thesis of the managerial power theory, we restrict our attention to one aspect of power, namely the CEO's power to influence his own pay.